WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Illustrative case study of railway track health monitoring

+We further evaluate the performance of LSTM- and GRU-based modules for capturing temporal dependencies in our model architecture.
+Table~\ref{tab:abl_temporal} compares LSTM, GRU, BiLSTM, and BiGRU networks for temporal feature extraction.
+The BiGRU model achieves the best overall results, with the lowest MAPE of 5.56\% in Case Study~I and the highest accuracy of 93.29\% in Case Study~II.
+BiLSTM follows, with an overall MAPE of 5.81\% and an accuracy of 91.52\%, outperforming its unidirectional counterpart.
+Among unidirectional models, GRU outperforms LSTM, with a MAPE of 6.31\% versus 6.73\% and an accuracy of 87.88\% versus 85.61\%.
+Bidirectional variants introduce only a modest increase in the number of parameters while consistently improving performance over unidirectional architectures.

+We evaluate the proposed WI-BiGRU model for estimating track stiffness variations under four scenarios in Case Study~I. Table~\ref{tab:results_case1} summarizes the RMSE and MAPE for both \( k_{\mathrm{p}} \) and \( k_{\mathrm{b}} \).
+The WI-BiGRU model achieves the best results in the uniform stiffness scenario, with MAPEs of 5.11 for \( k_{\mathrm{p}} \) and 1.86\% for \( k_{\mathrm{b}} \).
+The most challenging case is the single-sleeper stiffness drop, which results in the highest errors (overall MAPE of 7.81\%).
+The three-sleeper drop scenario yields moderate performance (overall MAPE of 6.19\%), while transition-zone changes are estimated more accurately (overall MAPE of 4.56\%).
+Across all scenarios, the model finds \( k_{\mathrm{p}} \) harder to estimate than \( k_{\mathrm{b}} \), with overall MAPEs of 7.94\% and 3.17\%, respectively.

-In addition, Figure \ref{predictions} provides visual examples of railpad and ballast stiffness estimations alongside ground truth values for each scenario.
-The ground truth values and the model’s estimations are represented by blue and orange lines, respectively.
-These examples highlight the model's capability to simultaneously estimate both parameters under varying conditions of uniform stiffness, local stiffness reductions, and transition zones.
+Figure \ref{predictions} shows examples of railpad and ballast stiffness estimations compared to their ground truth values.
+The blue lines represent the ground truth, while the orange lines represent the model’s estimations.
+These examples illustrate the model's capability to estimate both parameters under various scenarios, including uniform stiffness, localized reductions, and transition zones.